jaliagag/21_ccna/unidad3.md

 The multicast animation is indicating the destination devices.
 By default, a switch will send multicast packets out all ports except the incoming port.
 However, only the hosts that are part of the multicast group will process the packet.

 Network protocols define a common format and set of rules for exchanging messages between devices.
 Protocols are implemented by end devices and intermediary devices in software, hardware, or both.
 Each network protocol has its own function, format, and rules for communications.
+The table lists the functions of these protocols.

 | function | description |
 | ---- | ----- |